-They also seem to have an intelligent CEO in Juliet Davenport with, as some might say, ‘skin in the game’, who is prioritising good service and communications with customers, as well as a more fair approach to price rises, and putting money into exploring ways of storing electricity effectively – a huge issue for any irregular system of production, which most renewables are.
+They also seem to have an intelligent CEO in Juliet Davenport with, as some might say, ‘skin in the game’, who is prioritising good service and communications with customers, as well as a more fair approach to price rises, and putting money into exploring ways of storing electricity effectively.
+This is a huge issue for any irregular system of production, which most renewables are.
 She was also instrumental in making Good Energy one of a handful of companies involved in setting up the Social Stock Exchange, as an offshoot from the LSE.
-So on balance I was happy to support them – if you’re going to try to change a system currently dominated by 6 huge players, then you will need one or more smaller operators, (preferably based in the UK!) to challenge the status quo.
+So, on balance I was happy to support them – if you’re going to try to change a system currently dominated by 6 huge players, then you will need one or more smaller operators, (preferably based in the UK) to challenge the status quo.

 And how many readers think about these issues in a meaningful joined up way anyway?
 More wind farms?
 Extra runway in London?
-Low Energy Light Bulbs?
+Low energy light bulbs?
 Week end in New York?
-Infra sound or Amplitude Modulation?
-Wind Turbine Syndrome?
-Back Up Power stations running at low efficiency for when the wind doesn’t blow or the sun doesn’t shine?
-I reckon its a pretty tricky job coming up with a holistic rational life style plan which encompasses a view on climate change, energy use and generation if you live in an affluent society.
-We do the best we think we can manage, but its certainly imperfect.
+Infra sound or amplitude modulation?
+Wind turbine syndrome?
+Back up power stations running at low efficiency for when the wind doesn’t blow or the sun doesn’t shine?

-But a few news items are currently troubling me.
+But, a few recent news items are currently troubling me.
 Firstly Good Energy appointed new board members with a background in the marketing and banking industry.
 So what?

 Secondly they’ve just trumpeted a survey on the possible impact of wind farms on tourists visiting Cornwall.
 Minimal impact the survey apparently said.
 Tourists don’t seem to mind wind farms.
-All well and good, but what about the views of Cornish residents who live nearby on the existing or further wind farms in the area?
+All well and good, but what about the views of Cornish residents who live nearby to their existing, or indeed the other, wind farms in the area?

 Finally they’ve recently held a very well supported fund raising of £15 million so that they can build further renewable electricity generating capacity.
 They aim to have 50% generation within house by 2016.
 Interestingly the majority of this is planned to come from new solar PV installation with a very limited number of new wind sites.
 Perhaps they sense that the public is growing weary of further landscape degradation from enormous turbines in an already crowded island?